 According to Traditional Chinese Medicine, children’s digestive systems are not yet fully developed.
 It is therefore very easy for a child’s digestion to become out of kilter.
 Sometimes, just small changes in a child’s diet can make an enormous difference to their health and well-being.
 Based on an individual and thorough diagnosis of your child’s constitution, I may make some suggestions of foods that would either particularly suit your child or, conversely, may be hard for your child to digest.

-For more information on dietary principles according to Traditional Chinese Medicine, please see the attached document: Chinese Dietary Wisdom for Children
+For more information on dietary principles according to Traditional Chinese Medicine, please see the attached document: Chinese Dietary Wisdom

 Rest and Activity